elaforge/karya/doc/cmd.md

 Unfortunately, cmds are not yet introspectable for documentation like deriver calls are, so while the 'Instrument.Browser' can reveal their presence, you'll have to look at the instrument's source to know what they are.

+## DAW synchronization

+Since Karya doesn't host VSTs or record audio, you'll need a DAW to do those things.
+Apparently the only way to do this is MTC, which sends a continuous stream of SMPTE time frames.
+Karya can also use MMC to set the play head position.
+See 'Cmd.Cmd.state_sync' for how to set this up on the Karya end.